prdepinho/conway_game_of_life/README.md

 # Adventures in Conwey's Game of Life.

+I developed this game in 2008, if I am not mistaken, in college when I was studying C and data structures.

+While dynamically allocated data structures are not ideal for performance, or even necessary in the case of this project, I wanted to implement my own data structures both for the sake of grades and self-satisfaction.

+The GLib influence is clear in the design of the data structures, which gives them a quasi object-oriented paradigm.

+This game depends on ncurses and should compile and run on most unix-like systems.

 ## How to start the game:

 To start the game, input this on the terminal: